schererl/FinalYearProject/README.md

 There are implementation of 3 different agents available to interact with Ludii environment.
 (Ludii jar is available at lib folder)

-* MCTS Ludii: Instantiation of UCT agent with a fixed number of playouts
+* MCTS Ludii: Instantiation of Ludii UCT agent with a fixed number of playouts
+* MCTS: Our MCTS implementation
 * SHOT: Modified SHOT with warmup model to define the budget to use based on thinking time.
-* SR+CR: Variation of simple regret + cumulative regret proposed at my thesis.
+* UCTSQRTSH: Variation of simple regret + cumulative regret proposed at my thesis.

 The 'LaunchLudii' file starts Ludii environemnt (for running kilothon use Kilothon.main.